europeana/api2/docker/README.md

 We assume you have Docker already installed on your computer.
 You need docker-compose version 1.8.0 or later to be able to run it ([installation instructions here](https://github.com/docker/compose/releases)).

+## Build the api
-Configure the api2/api2-war/src/main/resources/europeana.properties (fill in the username/passwords of external services)
+- Configure the api2/api2-war/src/main/resources/europeana.properties (fill in the username/passwords of external services)
+- Run `maven install`
+- Docker will use the files in the api/target folder

 ##Starting docker
 - Go to the docker folder and execute the command: `docker-compose up`

 ##Usage:
  - If you press <kbd>Ctrl</kbd>+<kbd>C</kbd> in the terminal then docker will stop, preserving your current containers.
 You can restart by executing docker-compose up again.
 If you want to do a clean start you can throw your old containers away first with this command: `docker rm docker_webserver_1 docker_appserver_1 docker_graph-database_1 docker_relational-database_1`
  - For debugging use Java/Tomcat port = 8000
+ - By default we enable SLL and re-route all http-requests to https.
+To disable this simply comment out the line `RUN a2enmod ssl` in the Apache Dockerfile.
+You may also need to clear your browser cache, as previously visited urls may cache the SSL redirect.

 ##Favorite Docker commands: